In 1984 I flew home from Paris for Christmas in Boston.

 "Could I read something of yours?"

 "Maybe later."
-I shrugged harmlessly, for Clark glared, as if I was poaching on his turf.
+I shrugged harmlessly, for Clark glared at me, as if I was poaching on his turf.

 “Your friend have his eye on that girl.”
 Dave the driver wasn’t blind.
 “But she have no eye for him.”